glenfieldcollege/Zorin-Configuration-public/README.md

 This script is used in a public school environment.
 It works for us and will hopefully work for you.

 This has been tested and used with Zorin 16.3, and should work with other versions.

+# Areas to Edit
+krb5.conf : You'll want to adjust all lines containing "some.school.nz" to your AD server entries.
+Open_Papercut_Client.sh : The Zorin_Deploy.sh script copies the PaperCut client to opt; if you have it somewhere else, you need to adjust /opt/PaperCut-Client/linux/pc-client-linux.sh in this file to the actual location. pam_mount.conf.xml.home.skel : This contains example entries; all server, mount point and path entries must be changed for your environment.
+The UID might need changing if you have student IDs below 5 digits user-dirs.defaults : I have example P T and F drives in here; you'll want to adjust those to what you set in pam_mount.conf.xml.home.skel , or something which fits your environment.
+Zorin_Deploy-public.sh : All XXX.XXX.XXX.XXX entries need to be adjusted for your real IP addresses.
+All lines containing some.school.nz need to be adjusted to reflect your environment.

+As long as you have your settings right, and the required packages, it should go line by line, performing the desired actions.
+On a demo machine, you can also do this by hand, line by line, to see if the desired outcome is achieved.